olatar/Thesis2022/README.md

 ### Summary of the underlying techniques explored in the method-review
 <img src="./Figures/AD_groups.png" width="700" >

-### Overview of the inference of the deep anomaly detection learning model, AnoGAN
+### Overview of the implemented inference of the deep anomaly detection learning model, AnoGAN
 <img src="./Figures/AnoGAN_inference.png" width="700" >